sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "I know, but you should have just *done it*, you moron.
 You shouldn't have lured me to an arena and then done some flashy display trying to defeat me instead of, I don't know, just snapping my head off my neck."

-Snatcher *stared* at her. "*...I don't like how easily those words came out of your mouth.*"
+Snatcher *stared* at her. "*...I don't like how easily those words came out of your mouth.
+That's something* I *should be saying.*"

 "Tough.
 Look, I got pre-flight checks and things I gotta do.
 If you *really* feel so strongly about me going, then come say goodbye before I take off, hmm..." she checked her hat and did some mental calculations. "...tomorrow night.
 I got my family waiting for me."